darasus/ai-blog/content/the-best-plant-based-foods-for-optimal-health.md

   weight.
 Eating a diet rich in fiber, antioxidants, vitamins, and minerals can help to prevent chronic diseases, optimize your immune health, improve your mood, and improve your cognitive function.
+intro: >-
+  With so much conflicting information floating around the internet, it can be hard to know exactly what we should and shouldn’t be eating.
+Thankfully, there are plenty of scientific experts out there who have dedicated their careers to researching the impact of food on our bodies.

+  Reducing the intake of animal products is one of the most effective ways to improve your health.
+There is strong evidence to suggest that a plant-based diet can reduce your risk for developing a variety of chronic diseases as well as increase your lifespan.
+The World Health Organization recommends an enhanced vegetarian diet (>200 g fruits and vegetables per day) with an abundance of plant-based foods for optimal health, disease prevention, and longevity.

+  In this blog post, you will learn about the benefits of a plant-based diet and which foods you should be adding into your diet if you want to optimize your health.
 ---

 ## What is a Plant-Based Diet?